Native American Resources

 Assessing and enhancing parenting skills.

-Assisting tribes, DHS staff and Placement Agency Foster Care with Indian child welfare case consults.
+Assisting tribes, MDHHS staff and Placement Agency Foster Care with Indian child welfare case consults.

 You must be of Native American descent to qualify for these services.
 If you are unsure of your tribal affiliation or degree of Indian heritage, an outreach worker can assist you with making this determination.